 The veterinarian will discuss the test results during your appointment.
 If your dog tests positive, it is highly recommended you schedule a medical consult exam to discuss further diagnostics, treatments and medications.

 If you purchase heartworm preventative you will receive a mail-in rebate.
 The more you purchase, the better the rebate will be.

 Please bring your current rabies vaccination certificates with you to your appointment.
 If your pet is not up-to-date on rabies, you will receive the vaccination for $15.

 We apologize but Fox Clinic cannot schedule appointments for aggressive dogs.

 Important information about heartworm:

-One of the most common diseases carried by insects, is Heartworm Disease; a serious and potentially fatal illness that is transmitted to dogs through mosquito bites.
-There are at least thirty different species of mosquitoes that can carry and transmit this disease.
+One of the most common diseases carried by insects is Heartworm Disease, a serious and potentially fatal illness that is transmitted to dogs through mosquito bites.
+There are at least 30 different species of mosquitoes that can carry and transmit this disease.
 The most obvious symptoms are a soft, dry chronic cough, shortness of breath, weakness, nervousness, weight loss, listlessness, rough hair coat and loss of stamina.

 The parasites are detectable (at maturity, which is about 6 months after entering the patient) through the administration of a commonly used antigen blood test.
 This is typically performed at your annual veterinary appointment.